TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 The topic is typically a few characters long and should always be present.
 Accepted topics are:

+- `account`: The Account App including backend and frontend
 - `all`: Changes affecting all code, e.g. primitive types
 - `api`: API, typically protos
 - `as`: The Application Server component
 - `ci`: Continuous Integration tooling
 - `cli`: Command-line Interface
-- `console`: The Console component
+- `console`: The Console component including backend and frontend
 - `data`: Data from external repositories
 - `dev`: Development tooling
 - `dtc`: The Device Template Converter component